MicrosoftDocs/win32/desktop-src/HyperV_v2/ivmapplicationhealthmonitor-setapplicationstate.md

 ---
-Description: Sets the health state of an application that is running in a virtual machine. ms.assetid: 012190CA-9CBF-47B6-9C5D-F75D73B0499B
+description: Sets the health state of an application that is running in a virtual machine. ms.assetid: 012190CA-9CBF-47B6-9C5D-F75D73B0499B
 title: IVmApplicationHealthMonitor::SetApplicationState method
 ms.topic: reference